kjwilder/tablo_downloader/README.md

 # tablo-downloader
 Query one or more Tablo devices to get and manage a list of recordings and then download the recordings to local MPEG4 files using `ffmpeg`.
-This is an actively developed project.
-Feel free to create issues.

 ### Install
 - `git clone https://github.com/kjwilder/tablo_downloader`